Humidifier for Dry Nose: Your Ultimate Guide to Relief

 • Tank Size and Run Time: Consider how long you want the humidifier to operate between refills.
 For overnight relief in a bedroom, a tank that can run for 8-12 hours is ideal.
 Larger tanks mean less frequent refilling, which is a big convenience.

-• Humidity Control (Humidistat): This is a game-changer.
+• Humidity Control (Humidistat): This is a major upgrade.
 A built-in humidistat allows you to set your desired humidity level (e.g., 45%), and the device will automatically turn on and off to maintain it.
 This prevents over-humidification, which can lead to mold growth.

 • Noise Level: For bedroom use, a quiet humidifier is essential.
 Ultrasonic models are often lauded for their near-silent operation.